reekKiE/CompleteSuicideManual-En/English/chapter_10.md

 If you really want to commit suicide, it is better to go to the snowy mountains.
 To freeze to death in a room or on the roadside is quite difficult, requiring all the right conditions to be in place, and it must be difficult for you to be discovered.

-## Case Study 26: Female playwright who froze to death in snowy mountains
+## Case study 26: Female playwright who froze to death in snowy mountains

 In June 1981, the skeletal body of a woman was discovered at the 5th station of Mount Kurodake in Daisetsuzan Mountains, Ishikari Mountains, central Hokkaido.
 The location was in a primeval forest about 300 meters above the mountain.
 This female writer was Keiko Sugie (杉江慧子) (47 years old at the time) who had participated in the production of "Seven Detectives" [^shichinin].